mi-fed17/arboreal/README.md

 * __Aloha__
     + This rich theme includes exotic coconuts spilling all over the floor combined with palm trees that hang down and are always in the way of your daily workflow.
 This theme is very complicated, suitable for complex startups.
 * __Siberia__
     + Dead plants everywhere.
 Plants sprayed with white color to give that cold secluded look.
-Is your startup the kind that exploits its workforce?
-Then this is the setup for you!
+Very few plants.
 * __Exotique Nørdic__
-    + Everyting is just pine and spruce.
+    + Everything is just pine and spruce.
 Get that Norrlands inland-look in your office.
 Comes with a _Christmas Decoration Extension Pack_ for the first 100 subscribers (Bears not included).

 #### Contact information